microchip-pic-avr-examples/pic18f46q71-srport-shift-register-mplab-melody/README.md

 ## Shift Register
 Shift registers are important digital components that can be used to store and transfer data.
-A SIPO shift register can be used in applications where data buffering or data acquisition based on a clock is needed.
-A SIPO shift register consists of multiple flip flops chained together in series with data and clock signals as inputs.
+An SIPO shift register can be used in applications where data buffering or data acquisition based on a clock is needed.
+An SIPO shift register consists of multiple flip flops chained together in series with data and clock signals as inputs.
 In this code example, the parallel output is stored as bytes of data in memory.
 A block diagram of a basic SIPO shift register is shown below:
 <br><img src="images/Q71-SHIFT-REGISTER.png" width="700">